 In this old blog post I looked at the ACE and some of the story behind how I came up with it at the time, but I also challenged myself to create a third iteration of the design I had at the time.
 Perhaps it wasn't the greatest design I had ever made but then again I had only been doing 3D modeling for about two to four months or so.

-So now, twelve years later, I have finally revisted this design and hopefully improved it a bit that even my seventeen year old self would approve of.
+So now, twelve years later, I have finally revisted this design and hopefully improved it a bit, I think that even my seventeen year old self would approve.

-I started with Jovor Long's signature contribution to the M series, the M40 engines; Capable of being airbreathing in atmposphere, closed cycle in orbit and using advanced magnetic fusion propulsion in deep space.
+I started with Jovor Long's signature contribution to the M series, the M40 engines; Capable of being airbreathing in atmosphere, closed cycle in orbit and using advanced magnetic fusion propulsion in deep space.

 The M40 HAMP (Hybrid Airbreathing Magnetic Propulsion) engines are a highly advanced form of hybrid propulsion.

 These engines form the backbone of the ACE and enabled it to be effective long past its scheduled retirement date.

 The variable-pitch propeller blades suck in air into the highly efficient heat exchanger where the air is cooled down and the compressed in a turbo compressor after which the compressed air is mixed with highly combustable fuel.